 In 2015, more than 135,000 people of all ages and backgrounds throughout the Philadelphia region volunteered in some 1,800 service projects for the 20th annual Greater Philadelphia Martin Luther King Day of Service.
 Girard College hosted the area’s signature project, with some 4,000 volunteers.
 Highlighting the 50th anniversary of the Voting Rights Act of 1965, projects included the making of multi-lingual voting signs, voter registration drives, and other projects designed to support voter education and turnout.

 What started twenty years ago as a project in Philadelphia has grown into a national movement in hundreds of cities and towns, with more and more projects turning into ongoing programs and partnerships.
-We continue to work with our partners and others to encourage year-round civic engagement and ongoing volunteer opportunities by participating in our MLK365 program.
+We continue to work with our partners and others to encourage year-round civic engagement and ongoing volunteer opportunities by participating in our Year-Round Volunteer Program.